ruffle-rs/ruffle/CONTRIBUTING.md

 Most tests are SWF-based, with the SWFs stored in `tests/tests/swfs/`.
 They are configured in `tests/tests/regression_tests.rs`.
 To add a new test, create an `.swf` that runs `trace()` statements.
 You can do this in several ways, listed below.

 Once you have an `.swf`, run it in Flash Player and create a file `output.txt` with the contents of the trace statements.
-Add the `output.txt`, `test.swf` and either the `test.as` or `test.fla` file to a directory under `tests/tests/swfs/avm1` (or `avm2`) named after what your test tests, and add a line in `regression_tests.rs` to have Ruffle run it.
+Add the `output.txt`, `test.swf` and either the `test.as` or `test.fla` file to a directory under `tests/tests/swfs/avm1` (or `avm2`) named after what your test tests.

+Finally, add a `test.toml` in the same directory to control how the test is run - such as how many frames it should take or if we should compare the image it generates.
+See [tests/README.md](tests/README.md) for information on how the test.toml should look like.

 Running `cargo test [your test]` will run the `.swf` in Ruffle and compare the `trace()` output against `output.txt`.